 In connection with the Extension Amendment Proposal and contingent upon the effectiveness of the implementation of the Charter Extension, any holder of Class A Ordinary Shares will be entitled to request that their Class A Ordinary Shares be redeemed for a per share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account calculated as of two business days prior to the Shareholder Meeting, including interest earned on the funds held in the Trust Account (net of taxes payable), divided by the number of then-outstanding Class A Ordinary Shares.
-As of December 31, 2021, this would have amounted to approximately \$10.15 per public share.
+As of the Record Date, this would have amounted to approximately \$10.15 per public share.
 However, the proceeds deposited in the Trust Account could become subject to the claims of our creditors, if any, which could have priority over the claims of our public shareholders.
 Therefore, the per share distribution from the Trust Account in such a situation may be less than originally anticipated due to such claims.
-We anticipate that the funds to be distributed to public shareholders.
+We anticipate that the funds to be distributed to public shareholders electing to redeem their Class A Ordinary Shares will be distributed promptly after the Shareholder Meeting.